edenreich/k8s-operator-generator/README.md

 ## Getting Started

+Before you proceed, ensure that [Docker](https://docs.docker.com/engine/install/) is installed on your system.
+Docker is required for both manual setup and when using the DevContainer environment.

+To set up the necessary tools, you have two options:

+### Option 1: Manual Installation

-Before we dive in, make sure you have the following tools installed:
+Make sure the following tools are installed:

-- [Docker](https://docs.docker.com/engine/install/) - to build and package the operator
-- [k3d](https://k3d.io/v5.6.0/#releases) - for running Kubernetes in Docker
+- [k3d](https://k3d.io/v5.6.0/#releases) - Allows you to run Kubernetes clusters inside Docker containers.
-- [ctlptl](https://formulae.brew.sh/formula/ctlptl) - to control your local Kubernetes setup
+- [ctlptl](https://formulae.brew.sh/formula/ctlptl) - A convenient tool to manage your local Kubernetes environment.
-- [Task](https://taskfile.dev/installation/) - the task runner, simplified version of make
+- [Task](https://taskfile.dev/installation/) - A simple and efficient task runner, serving as a streamlined alternative to Make.

+### Option 2: Use the DevContainer Environment

+Alternatively, you can leverage the provided DevContainer environment, which comes pre-configured with all the necessary dependencies, including the tools mentioned above and several useful VSCode extensions to enhance your development experience.

 ## Quick Start Guide